-Exploring Floyd, VA With Dogs: A Quiet Mountain Getaway
+Floyd, Virginia With Dogs: A Quiet Blue Ridge Getaway

-We built our weekend around easy hikes, scenic stops, and cozy downtime — the kind of pace that works just as well for small dogs as it does for their humans.
+We spent our weekend building in scenic stops, easy hikes, and long stretches of downtime — the kind of pacing that works just as well for dogs as it does for their humans.

 Why Floyd Works for Dogs